-Kitten season is coming!
+Kitten season is here!

 Did you know?
 Cats are seasonal breeders.
 This means that during the winter months, cats generally aren’t reproducing, but come spring, cats begin to seek a mate and that means a huge uptick in litters of kittens needing our help.
 While we love caring for these sweet babies, shelter resources are stretched thin during Kitten Season.
 We will see thousands of kittens needing our help before the season is over this year.
+You can help provide the supplies and life-saving care that gives these tiniest residents a fighting chance.

 You can save the lives of these kittens in a variety of ways:

-• Foster!
-Become a foster and care for a litter of kittens in your home.
+- Foster: Become a foster and care for a litter of kittens in your home.
 By providing a temporary home, fosters open up kennel space at the shelter to help more kittens.
 It’s FREE to foster, all you need to provide is your time and love.

-• Volunteer!
-Come help out at the shelter.
+- Volunteer: Come help out at the shelter.
 We have shifts tailored specifically to help our Foster Department and the kittens currently residing at the shelter.
 Help care for kittens, gather supplies and assist with appointments for existing fosters.

 What do I do if I find kittens outside?